leandromugnaini/cifar-10-r/README.md

 1. Delete or rename the ```cifar-10-r.npz``` file
 2. Extract the file ```cifar-10-r.zip```
+3. If you want, you can delete the original .zip file after extraction
-3. Create a ```data``` folder
+4. Create a ```data``` folder
-4. Place the extracted content in the data folder.
+5. Place the extracted content in the data folder.
 Make sure you move the folders for each class.
-The final file tree should look like this:
+The final file tree should look like this (alphabetical order):
 ```
 ├── cifar_10_r_evaluation_example.ipynb
 ├── data/